wlejon/vah/docs/instructions.md

 - do not retain "fallbacks" for things that are not working in the code.
 - do not retain code for "compatability." we want a clean codebase without confusion.
 - when using subagents, tell them to read the [subagent-instructions document](subagent-instructions.md) in your instructions to them.
+- when using bash, quote your paths and use linux commands as that's where the bash lives.

 ## claude code bugs
 there's a file modification bug in Claude Code.
 The workaround is: always use complete absolute Windows paths